 Exciting/Fast Paced Work

 * The Why We Love It section is solely based on the opinion of OnlineDegree.com's Editorial Team.
 Any salary & growth research or estimates should be referenced further at the Bureau of Labor and Statistics data published at https://www.bls.gov/ for your specific desired career.

 What is an MS in Cybersecurity?

 Computer technology is a rapidly increasing field that isn’t going anywhere.
 In 2020, data-driven businesses were worth an estimated $1.2 trillion.
-In fact, 90% of the data in the world have been created in the last two years.
+In fact, 90% of the data in the world has been created in the last two years.
 And with this growing reliance on computers comes theft, damage, disruption, and misdirection of services.
-Increased protection is absolutely critical.
+Since the world shifted online, cyber attackers found the opportunity to exploit workers working remotely, or students studying online.
+They also found a way into extracting data from people in the name of fake malicious COIVD-19 related websites and applications.
+Hence, increased protection is absolutely critical.
 Welcome to the world of cybersecurity.